peteradye/project-Ellen_Bennett/README.md

 ## Running Code
 ### Mathematica Notebook

 This is a guide on running the notebook.
 Certain subsections take up to 30 minutes to run, so it is **NOT** advised to run the entire notebook.
+Any section with a long running time includes a warning sign at the beginning of the code to inform the user.

 Sections 1 to 4 each feature a function that demonstrates the simulation method to the user.
 These have relatively very short running times and are recommended to use.

 The titles of the subsections containing these functions are:

 - ***1.1.
 Archimedes' Method*** - *Illustrating the Approximation Method Using a Manipulate Function*
 - ***2.2.
 Quadrant Method*** - *Demonstrate the Method Using a Manipulate Function*